AlexanderFarkas/beholder/README.md

 ## `state`
 `state` is a core concept in `beholder`.
-It tracks changes to its value and notifies every observer depending on it.
+It tracks changes to its value and notifies every observer listening.

 ### Updating value
 ```dart